-I’m sure many of you know that I’m in my early twenties at least for now before October approaches.
+I’m sure many of you know that I’m in my early twenties at least for now before October approaches and I’ve worked a number of new job(s).
 At that time, I’d most likely edit this post to read “in my mid-twenties”.

 Or maybe not.